kimsoomnin/PyCHAM/README.md

 ## Documentation

-This README file you are reading serves as a manual explaining how to setup the software and use it.
+The README file you are now reading serves as a manual explaining how to setup the software and use it.

 The [article](https://doi.org/10.21105/joss.01918) published in the Journal for Open Source Software explains the underlying mechanisms of PyCHAM and its purpose.
-This article was reviewed using [v0.2.4](https://doi.org/10.5281/zenodo.3752677) of PyCHAM.
+This article was reviewed using v0.2.4 of PyCHAM, which is stored in the releases of the PyCHAM github repository and [here](https://doi.org/10.5281/zenodo.3752677).

 Version numbers of PyCHAM try to adhere to the semantics described by [semver](https://semver.org).